 The Platooning Extension for Veins.

-Plexe currently works on Linux, Mac OS X, and Windows as well, although the latest option is not recommended.
+Plexe currently works on Linux, macOS, and Windows as well, although the latest option is not recommended.
 On Linux you will have the most efficient working environment for Plexe.
 Downloading and building Plexe will be basically automatic, and you will have free tools available for debugging your code.
-On Mac OS X, the situation is very similar to Linux, but you might need to install Xcode, which is undesirable, but besides that everything will work as on Linux.
+On macOS, the situation is very similar to Linux, but you might need to install Xcode, which is undesirable, but besides that everything will work as on Linux.
 On Windows instead, building Plexe still requires manual steps (such as downloading external libraries), which is highly inefficient.
-If you are working on a Windows environment, or if you simply want to quickly try out Plexe, you might want to check out Instant Plexe in the download section.

 Install build tools and required libraries: